 The rule is always: Try what suits the welding task best!

 For example, you can switch to a version with a screwed gas nozzle, which, thanks to its slim shape, ensures better accessibility to the component.
-However, this slightly reduces the suction power.
+However, this slightly reduces the extraction power.

-If a particularly high suction power is required because, for example, a lot of residues and welding fumes are generated, e.g. when welding over paint or welding galvanized metal sheet, you can fall back on torches with a particularly strong suction power, such as our RAB GRIP HE 2 fume extraction torch.
-It has a special suction nozzle geometry and enlarged flow diameters, which reliably capture the welding fumes even in difficult working positions and still ensure good accessibility to the component in the front area.
+If a particularly high extraction power is required because, for example, a lot of residues and welding fumes are generated, e.g. when welding over paint or welding galvanized metal sheet, you can fall back on torches with a particularly strong extraction power, such as our RAB GRIP HE 2 fume extraction torch.
+It has a special extraction nozzle geometry and enlarged flow diameters, which reliably capture the welding fumes even in difficult working positions and still ensure good accessibility to the component in the front area.